nataliacast513/Dog-Adoption-Prediction-Model/README.md

 This project follows an end-to-end analytical workflow, including **data cleaning, exploratory analysis, model development, and model selection**, to identify patterns and build predictive insights.

+This project demonstrates how predictive modeling can be used to support operational decision-making by identifying factors associated with higher adoption likelihood.

 ---

 ## Objective